tyharg/formanew-platform-do/README.md

 ## Part 5: Set Up AI Features (DigitalOcean Inference API)

-SeaNotes includes AI-powered features that enhance the note-taking experience using DigitalOcean's Inference API.
+FormaNew includes AI-powered features that enhance the note-taking experience using DigitalOcean's Inference API.
 These features are completely optional - your app works perfectly without them, but they add intelligent automation when enabled.

 ### AI Features Included: